precision-sustainable-ag/Target1-Hackathon/README.md

 3. The depthai library is preinstalled in the RPi and the cameras are precalibrated, you are able to run the demo file **/home/pi/depthai/depthai_demo.py**

 4. Please follow the instructions and documentation of [Luxonis' webpage](https://docs.luxonis.com/en/latest/pages/tutorials/first_steps/) to understand better the camera uses.

+5. You will have until Sunday at 2 pm to submit your results, which will be verified directly on the Benchbot.

+6. You must return all the hardware resources delivered at the beginning of the Hackathon.

 5. Happy hacking!!!